-There is an estimated 1.5 million ha in the UK, with most found in Scotland (Selman5).
+There is an estimated 1.5 million ha in the UK, with most found in Scotland (Selman).

-The Yorkshire and The Humber region has approximately 53,000 ha, which is 3.5% of the estimated UK amount (Selman5).
+The Yorkshire and The Humber region has approximately 53,000 ha, which is 3.5% of the estimated UK amount (Selman).

 The regional audit gives the Richmondshire District 23 ha of Blanket bog habitat.
-This is mostly within SSSIs and a good example occurs at Tranmire SSSI in Colsterdale (Selman5).
+This is mostly within SSSIs and a good example occurs at Tranmire SSSI in Colsterdale (Selman).

 Only a tiny amount - some 1 ha - occurs within three SINCs and this is a mixture of the following three Bog types - Blanket Sphagnum bog, Dry modified bog and Wet modified bog,

 - Actively growing Blanket bogs are included in the EC Habitats Directive.
 Nesting birds are protected by the Wildlife and Countryside Act 1981.
-Hen harrier and Merlin have special protection as schedule 1 species. - With regard to Open Access, under the CROW Act, it is possible for local restrictions to be imposed through the introduction of byelaws where appropriate.
-These could be used to protect the biodiversity interest. - With regard to Open Access, under the CROW Act, between 1st March and 31st July, or at any time in the vicinity of livestock, the legislation requires dogs to be on a fixed lead of no more than two metres.
+Hen harrier and Merlin have special protection as - With regard to Open Access, under the CROW Act, it is possible for local restrictions to be imposed.